Holyrood Palace is the British Queen’s official residence in Scotland.

 It showcases paintings of 95 Kings and one Queen.

-The portraits depict the long line of Stuart dynasty, starting with Fergus I, the founder of Scotland.
+The portraits depict the long line of the Stuart dynasty, starting with Fergus I, the founder of Scotland.

 Mary, Queen of Scots, is the only Queen to adorn the walls of the Great Gallery.